Leave-group-out cross-validation for latent Gaussian models: Introduction

 \subsection{Plan of paper}

-Our paper's main contribution is the introduction of the automatic LGOCV – a method that intuitively adapts to a specified model.
-Complementing this, we introduce a computational method to approximate $u_{\text{LGOCV}}$ without needing model refitting.
-This paper's computational technique also facilitates the calculation of $u_{\text{LGOCV}}$ with designed groups.
+We propose the model-based LGOCV to evaluate longer-range prediction performance for latent Gaussian models, as a special case of a hierarchical model.
+Complementing this, we introduce a computational method to approximate $u_{\text{LGOCV}}$ without model refitting, which is crucial for practical implementation of our proposal.
+Our computational technique also facilitates the calculation of $u_{\text{LGOCV}}$ with user-specified groups.

-Section \ref{sec:LGMs} introduces LGMs and explains how they can be inferred using INLA.
-In Section \ref{sec:auto}, we discuss the automatic group construction method for LGMs.
+Section \ref{sec:LGMs} introduces LGMs and explains how they can be efficiently inferred using INLA.
+In Section \ref{sec:auto}, we discuss the model-based group construction method for LGMs.
 This method can be implemented in two ways: by using the prior correlation matrix or the posterior correlation matrix of the latent linear predictors.
 In Section \ref{sec:method}, we demonstrate how to approximate the LGOCV predictive density.
 Finally, in Section \ref{sec:verify}, we compare the approximated LGOCV with the exact LGOCV computed by Markov chain Monte Carlo (MCMC) and present some applications.
 We conclude with a general discussion in Section \ref{sec:conc}.